yiyuanzhong/thirdparty/README.md

 * And do you want to know who made the docker environment and how?
 (Check LFS)

 ### What you get
-* Update to date common packages widely used in daily development
+* Up to date common packages widely used in daily development
-* No root privilege required, compiling or running
+* No root privilege required, compiling nor running
-* Tested on Debian8, CentOS6, CentOS7, MacOSX 10.11
+* Tested on Debian8, CentOS6, CentOS7, MacOSX 10.12
 * Ready to be packaged and distributed to clean client machines (you need flinter to make a relocatable package)

 ### What you don't